 Our Saints in Circulation

-Because our experience of grief is both intimate and personal, often we memorialize our loved ones more privately than publicly.
-When we invite others into the sacred space of our grief, we share our story of love and loss with those in need of community and spiritual encouragement.
-As we open our heart to close family members, acquaintances, or even relative strangers, we put our saints in circulation.
+The experience of grief is intimate and personal.
+After the final words of comfort and encouragement are spoken, family and guests depart, the flowers wilt, and the last casserole is frozen or consumed, we withdraw to a place of emotional and spiritual freedom where we can memorialize our loved one more privately than publicly.
+Whether we invite others one by one into the sacred space of our grief, or share our story of life and love in community, or we open our heart to close family members, acquaintances, or even relative strangers, we put our saints in circulation.

 During the seventeenth-century reign of Oliver Cromwell in Great Britain, the government ran low on silver for coins.
-Cromwell sent out his men into local cathedrals to see if they could find any precious metals.
+Cromwell sent out his men out into the local cathedrals to see if they could find any precious metals.
 They reported, "The only silver we could find is in the statues of the saints standing in the corners."
-Cromwell replied, "Good!
+To which Cromwell replied, "Good!
 We'll melt them down and put them into circulation!"
-Most often, those we love in life and remember in death are the saints of our lives.
+And though it is not always so, those we love in life and remember in death are the saints of our lives.
 Their eternal qualities are our enduring, lasting legacy, the coin of our personal realm.
-We put our saints in circulation when their spiritual gifts live on long after they die both in us, and through us.
+We put our saints in circulation when their spiritual gifts live on long after they die - in us and through us.

 In his book Longing for Enough in a Culture of More, Rev. Paul Escamilla reflects on durable saints, “Among the varied ways faithfulness has become the fabric of their lives, one quality has been identifiable again and again: a certain adequacy of means that issues forth in abundance for others.”